Rhinebeck (village), New York

 Rhinebeck is a village in the town of Rhinebeck in Dutchess County, New York, United States.
 The population was 2,657 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Connecticut.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.

 The postal ZIP code is 12572.
 U.S. Route 9 passes through the village.

 History

 Native American presence

 The Sepasco band of Native Americans lived in the area of today's Rhinebeck at the time white colonists arrived.
 Sepasco/Sepascot is derived from the word sepuus, which means little river or stream, and refers to the Landman's Kill stream whose cot or coot, meaning mouth, opens onto the southwestern shoreline of present-day Rhinebeck.
 This was the watershed of the Sepascos.

 The Sepasco tribe had established a fertile stretch of land as a trail or tract leading from what is currently White School House Road to what later became the Rock City Community, east of where the village of Rhinebeck is now.
 A stopping point on the trail must have been a spring located there, that then led to the Landman's Kill stream and followed it to the east, along the north bank.
 The trail continued to a native village at what is currently known as Lake Sepasco, close in proximity to the cave later called Welch's Cave.